 But Melissa was not just gaining back time or relief from pain.
 Melissa was regaining her sense of self.
 For so much of her life, Melissa felt defined by her pain.
 Now, she was experiencing a paradigm shift: seeing her pain as something separate from her.
 Melissa started thinking, “The pain is not who I am…I can do more than this.”
 She wondered about her greater purpose, as she thought “I want to give back to this organization that has given me so much.”

 Melissa began volunteering with the Heroes Circle, nervous at first that she wouldn’t be allowed; she was in no way a karate sensei.
 Yet she was welcomed wholeheartedly.
 She completed training for the Heroes Circle, focusing on how to approach meditations with children and older teenagers.
-(Melissa notes that while she went through the training, this did not include the karate portion, unlike the Martial Arts Therapists, who are Black Belts.)
+(Melissa notes that while she went through the training, this did not include the karate portion, unlike the Martial Arts Instructors, who are Black Belts.)
 The children Melissa worked with inspired her.
 Faced with battles greater than her own—cancer, chemotherapy, life-threatening illnesses—they remained positive and certain of their abilities.
 “Children have faith in themselves,” she says.
 “They know they are powerful beings.”

 Melissa was surprised when the Heroes Circle offered her a position as a Therapeutic Insights and Research Analyst.
 Rabbi G asked Melissa to research what could be offered to the pain community.
-She is now working with the Martial Arts Therapists to create playlists on YouTube that offer science-based therapy to children and adults outside of the organization, including adults in pain.
+She is now working with the Martial Arts Instructors to create playlists on YouTube that offer science-based therapy to children and adults outside of the organization, including adults in pain.
 And this spring, she is set to launch her first podcast, “I Am Not My Pain,” sponsored by the Heroes Circle.
 “When you have chronic pain and illness,” says Melissa, “people and society don’t really understand what they can’t see.”
 Her podcast will provide a platform and resource for the millions of other people suffering from chronic pain.
 “I really want to give these people a voice, to tell their story, and establish what the issues are that they face.”
 Melissa says these issues go beyond the pain itself, to the ways chronic pain elicits judgment from others, and can affect relationships and parenting.
 Knowing how isolating chronic pain can feel, she wants others to feel less alone, and take away stigma and shame.

 As Melissa embarks on this next journey in her life, the mantra that children repeat in the Heroes Circle is something that is now personal to her: Power, Peace, Purpose.
 “Power is choosing to respond to pain and darkness with light.”
 She has also found peace in accepting “I am not my pain”.
 Ultimately, as with other Heroes Circle members, Melissa has found her purpose: to teach the world.
 “When you give yourself a purpose, you have more reason to live and less reason to just survive,” she says.
 “I’ve definitely found that in my life, and these kids have given it to me.”